sderosiaux/react-stack-step-by-step/README.md

 Process :

-– compie and start our nodejs server
+- compile and start our nodejs server
 ```shell
 $ npm run compile && npm start
 ```
-– go to our page
+- go to our page
 ```shell
 $ open localhost:3000
 ```
-– go to your code editor and change some javascript bits
+- go to your code editor and change some javascript bits
 ```js
 <ul>You like: {subjects.map(s => <li>{s}</li>)}</ul>;
 // update to
 <ul style={{padding:5}}>You love: {subjects.map(s => <li>{s}</li>)}</ul>;
 ```
-– see the live update !
+- see the live update !
-– if not, check your console in the browser to see some nice error messages
+- if not, check your console in the browser to see some nice error messages

 Behind the scene :
-– the server automatically recompile the bundle if some javascript code is updated and notify the browser to update itself via SSE
+- the server automatically recompile the bundle if some javascript code is updated and notify the browser to update itself via SSE
-– the bundle used in the browser contains some SSE code to intercept those notifications, some generic HR code to "patch" the javascript, and some custom HR code for the React components to not lose their current state
+- the bundle used in the browser contains some SSE code to intercept those notifications, some generic HR code to "patch" the javascript, and some custom HR code for the React components to not lose their current state

 ## More bits to learn